szeleeteo/szeleeteo.github.io/content/posts/how-i-learned-python-asyncio-while-making-coffee.md

 ```

 Slowly, I understood that:
-1. A single event loop is created by `asyncio.run` as top-level entry point to run asynchronous tasks such as the `main` coroutine above.
+1. A single event loop is created by `asyncio.run` as top-level entry point.
+1. That entry point allows asynchronous tasks to run, such as the `main` coroutine above.
 1. A _coroutine_ is a kind of non-blocking function that can be suspended and resumed; both `main` and `asyncio.sleep` above are coroutines.
 1. `async` and `await` are keywords that deal with coroutine declaration and calling respectively.

+In other words, there is a giant while loop that allows for functions to take turn to run, pause and resume that makes concurrency possible.

 ## Gather Tasks
-The whole point of asyncio is to execute tasks concurrently.
+The whole point of asyncio is to execute tasks concurrently because it is usually faster than rather in sequence.

 The most straightforward way to do so is by using `asyncio.gather`.

 ```python
 # gather_tasks.py